ryanxai/cvgen/README.md

 ![Resume Preview](docs/resume_preview-1.png)

-A flexible system to generate professional PDF resumes from structured YAML data using Python and LaTeX.

 ## Overview

-This project allows you to maintain your resume content in an easy-to-edit YAML format while generating a professionally styled PDF using LaTeX.
+This project allows you to maintain your resume content in an easy-to-edit YAML format while generating a professionally styled PDF using Python and LaTeX.
 You can run it either locally or with Docker.

 ## Usage Options